IDAES/idaes-pse/README.md

 * Python 3.11
 * Python 3.12

+> [!IMPORTANT]
+> Note that Python 3.8 is no longer officially supported.

 ## Contacts and more information

 General, background and overview information is available at the [IDAES main website](https://www.idaes.org).